Questions and Answers: Hemlock Woolly Adelgid (Adelges tsugae) Detection in Nova Scotia

 Where else is hemlock woolly adelgid found?

 Hemlock woolly adelgid has not previously been detected in Atlantic Canada.
 In its native range within Asia, hemlock woolly adelgid – Adelges tsugae – population levels are controlled by natural enemies and by host resistance.
 HWA was first reported in Western Canada (British Columbia) in the 1920s and in the United States (Virginia) in the 1950s.
 Since its initial discovery, it has been establishing itself along the eastern coast of the United States with findings reported from Maine to Georgia.
-To date, only two detections of HWA have occurred in Canada since the 1920s – in Ontario; Etobicoke in 2011 and the Niagara Area, in 2013.
-These populations have since been eradicated, and the region continues to be monitored for new infestations.
+Until this find in NS, only two detections of HWA have occurred in Canada outside of BC since the 1920s; Etobicoke, Ontario, HWA was found on two adjacent city properties, in 2011 and the Niagara Area, HWA was found on one site in 2013.
+These populations have been eradicated, and the region continues to be monitored for new infestations.

 How did hemlock woolly adelgid arrive in Southern Nova Scotia?